kintohub/kintohub-docs/docs/catalogs/example.md

 ## Deployment

-- This takes around 30 seconds to deploy
+- This takes about 30 seconds to deploy
 - copy the access URL by clicking the `Connect` Button
 - visit the endpoint `GET hello/{name}`